OpenTranslationBible/open-bible/en-GB/43.John/md/john-19.md

 ## John 19:22

-Pilate answered, “What I have written, I have written.”
+Pilate replied, “I have written, what I have written.”

 ---